oaisd-ctc/reinventing-the-wheel-charlie-vanabbema-student/README.md

 #### I think this one has an error ngl
 ### Length Method Implementation

 ####  To implement the Length method, you must reference its class (StringUtils) and the correct method (Length) as shown below.
-Enter the argument between the paranthesis.
+Enter an argument between the paranthesis.
 ###### :bulb: Tip: Using the correct class is crucial for using the correct method, as some classes might share method names.
 ```Csharp
 StringUtils.Length(input);